 Thousands upon thousands of successful cases say otherwise.
 More than 5,000 doctors regularly prescribe it.
 Take a look at our list of treatment centers.
 Could they all be wrong?
 Doctors today are overloaded with regulatory issues, running a business, trying to maintain a family, etc. it is difficult to keep up with all the new technologies.
 You can suggest that your physician call our office to discuss the ReBuilder personally.

 The ReBuilder is a covered expense under Medicare and other insurance guidelines as either an E0720 for the Model 300, and E0730 for the Model 2407.
 In today's political environment, these organizations are seeking to save money and do everything possible to either deny your claim or delay paying it.
 Often the criteria for coverage is very narrow or the paperwork process required is extremely complicated.
+ReBuilder Medical Inc. is not in-network with any insurances nor is it a provider.
 Most people bite the bullet and simply purchase their ReBuilder outright and thus they can begin eliminating their pain immediately.
+If you do want to go through your private insurance company contact them prior to purchasing to see what their specific requirements are.

 Laser and LED therapy are designed to perform deep tissue warming, which vasodilates thereby enhancing blood flow.
 They may also stimulate ATP production which is what your cells use for energy.
 They do very little, if anything, to stimulate the nerve itself.
 This sort of treatment is an excellent adjunct to ReBuilder stimulation, and is in fact used by many physicians along side the ReBuilder.
 It is however, not a cure on its own.